ingresso-group/slate/source/includes/_release.md

 seats).
 This is necessary to ensure that all end users have the best possible access to tickets (including your other customers).

-<aside class="notice">We reserve the right to disable the API account of any
-partner that is not releasing tickets when they should be.</aside>
+<aside class="notice">We may disable API accounts that don't release tickets when they should.</aside>

 ### Request